maruf-102/Ai-image-caption-generator/README.md

 5. Wait for the loading spinner to disappear.
 The generated captions will appear in the text area.
 6. Click the "Hear Captions" button to listen to the generated text.

-## License

-Refer to the LICENSE file in the repository.
-(You might want to specify the license type here, e.g., MIT License).